SignalK/specification/mdbook/src/notifications.md

 ## Notification Process

+* The definition of an "alarming" notification is defined by the notification's state severity.
+* The lowest state severity is considered normal - not alarming.
 * Notification states are defined as zone segments (array items) in the meta object attached to any Signal K path.
 See [[Metadata for Data Values]].
 * If `meta.zones` contains at least one item, the server sends a notification to qualify the value, even if the value doesn't fall within a defined `meta.zones` item.
 * When a value doesn't fall within any `meta.zones`, the server raises a default notification indicating a normal value state.